jdingel/DingelTintelnotSEGS/interactive_fe_estimation/ReadMe.md

  - determining the optimal rank (according to the eigenvalue ratio test proposed in Chen et al. (2021)) for the factor structure.

 ## Remarks
-* This task takes over 200 CPU-hours to run in its entirety, largely due to the multistart estimation of the IFE rank-3 case.
 * The `Makefile` assumes that you will run this on a cluster that uses SLURM to schedule jobs.
 * Please parallelize by using `make -j #`, where `#` is a large number of jobs.
 * Different start points take different durations to converge.